 - Generally, payments to a corporation (including a limited liability company (LLC) that is treated as a C or S corporation).
 However, see Reportable payments to corporations, earlier. - Payments for merchandise, telegrams, telephone, freight, storage, and similar items. - Payments of rent to real estate agents or property managers.
 However, the real estate agent or property manager must use Form 1099-MISC to report the rent paid over to the property owner.
-See Regulations section 1.6041-3(d); Regulations section 1.6041-1(e)(5), Example 5; and the instructions for box 1. - Wages paid to employees (report on Form W-2, Wage and Tax Statement). - Military differential wage payments made to employees while they are on active duty in the U.S. Armed Forces or other uniformed services (report on Form W-2). - Business travel allowances paid to employees (may be reportable on Form W-2). - Cost of current life insurance protection (report on Form W-2 or Form 1099-R, Distributions From Pensions, Annuities, Retirement or Profit-Sharing Plans, IRAs, Insurance Contracts, etc.). - Payments to a tax-exempt organization including tax-exempt trusts (IRAs, HSAs, Archer MSAs, Coverdell ESAs, and ABLE (529A) accounts), the United States, a state, the District of Columbia, a U.S. possession or territory, or a foreign government. - Payments made to or for homeowners from the HFA Hardest Hit Fund or similar state program (report on Form 1098-MA). - Compensation for injuries or sickness by the Department of Justice as a public safety officer disability or survivor's benefit, or under a state program that provides benefits for surviving dependents of a public safety officer who has died as the direct and proximate result of a personal injury sustained in the line of duty. - Compensation for wrongful incarceration for any criminal offense for which there was a conviction under federal or state law.
+See Regulations section 1.6041-3(d); Regulations section 1.6041-1(e)(5), Example 5; and the instructions for box 1.

+- Wages paid to employees (report on Form W-2). - Military differential wage payments made to employees while they are on active duty in the U.S. Armed Forces or other uniformed services (report on Form W-2). - Business travel allowances paid to employees (may be reportable on Form W-2). - Cost of current life insurance protection (report on Form W-2 or Form 1099-R). - Payments to a tax-exempt organization including tax-exempt trusts (IRAs, HSAs, Archer MSAs, Coverdell ESAs, and ABLE (529A) accounts), the United States, a state, the District of Columbia, a U.S. territory, or a foreign government. - Payments made to or for homeowners from the HFA Hardest Hit Fund or similar state program (report on Form 1098-MA). - Compensation for injuries or sickness by the Department of Justice as a public safety officer (PSO) disability or survivor's benefit, or under a state program that provides benefits for surviving dependents of a PSO who has died as the direct and proximate result of a personal injury sustained in the line of duty. - Compensation for wrongful incarceration for any criminal offense for which there was a conviction under federal or state law.
 See section 139F, Certain amounts received by wrongfully incarcerated individuals.